Crossing East: Relations

 Target Launch of Archive and Radio Documentary:

-MediaRites will make the one-hour documentary available available to public radio stations in June 6, 2017 on PRX.org.
+The one-hour documentary is available to public radio stations on PRX.org.

-MediaRites will build and launch the Crossing East Archive during June 24, 2017 2pm-4pm at the Refugee Dreams Revisited event at IRCO, the Immigrant and Refugee Community of Oregon.
+MediaRites launched the Crossing East Archive on June 24, 2017 at the Refugee Dreams Revisited event at IRCO, the Immigrant and Refugee Community of Oregon.
 The multimedia site will make the audio archive available to the public for educational purposes.

 Please email us for more information.